This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Mael Sechnaill high king of Ireland

 Mael Sechnaill became the high king of Ireland.
-Died in 862.
+He died in 862.

 Alfred 'the Great' is born

-Alfred was the fifth son of Ethelwulf, King of Wessex.
+Alfred, the fifth son of Ethelwulf King of Wessex, was born.